-If growing up and going to school wasn’t challenging enough already, it is proving extra complicated in 2020.
+If growing up and going to school wasn’t challenging enough already, it has been extra complicated in 2020.
 With the coronavirus crisis, what you can and can’t do seems to change constantly.
 There is no precedent to base yourself on, and no possible way to predict what the next weeks or months will look like.

 All this change and uncertainty can be a breeding ground for stress, especially for children - and, as a result, for their parents.
 Many are feeling powerless and confused when it comes to helping their children navigate this new school year.

 But it’s not all doom and gloom.
-There are many ways parents can help their child thrive and improve their well-being.
-Here are some tips to help keep your child happy, healthy and achieving in 2020.
+There are many ways parents can help their child thrive and improve their well-being going into the new year.
+Here are some tips to help keep your child happy, healthy and achieving in 2021.

 - Develop independent learners

 Many students will have to learn from home at least some of the time.
 Being an independent learner who is able to motivate themselves and work hard is especially important.
 One way to encourage this in your child is to give them a sense of purpose, by helping them to identify exactly how studying right now will help them achieve their goals.
 Being aware of this will engage and motivate students in their work, and make it more enjoyable.

 Of course, the Coronavirus is a popular topic of conversation right now, and a choice candidate for false information.
 Fake news can spread rapidly, fuelled by social media, causing a disruptive path of panic and anxiety.
 YouTube videos with false information are shared more often than videos from the 5 leading broadcasters combined.
 Children are usually not as well equipped to spot exaggerations, and may be more vulnerable to accepting this misinformation without question.
 Parents can overcome this by staying up to date on current news, from a reliable source, so they can then reassure their children when they’re worrying about something they’ve picked up online that is far from true.